1978–79 Boston College basketball point-shaving scandal: Point fixing

-The Providence game was played on December 6, 1978, and Boston College was favored to win by six to seven points.
+In their game against Providence on December 6, 1978, Boston College's team was favored to win by six to seven points.
 Kuhn was thus expected to keep the score below the six- to seven-point margin.
-The test run for the scheme proved unsuccessful when Boston College's team established an early lead and ultimately won the game by nineteen points.
-Enraged by their gambling loss, the Perla brothers, along with Mazzei, Burke, and Hill, decided to recruit additional Eagles players to enhance their control over the outcome of the games.
+However, the test run for the scheme proved unsuccessful when Boston College established an early lead and ultimately won the game by nineteen points.
+Enraged by their gambling loss, the Perla brothers, along with Mazzei, Burke and Hill, decided to recruit additional Eagles players to enhance their control over the outcome of the games.
 They had Kuhn approach Ernie Cobb, the leading scorer on the team, but it has never been proven if Cobb agreed to cooperate.
 Burke instructed Hill to warn the players to keep to their end of the deal because "you can't play basketball with broken hands."

 The December 16 game against Harvard was chosen as the second test for the scheme.
 Boston College was favored by twelve to thirteen points, but won the game by only a three-point margin, 86–83.
 The syndicate was very happy with this result, and Kuhn was given cash to distribute to the players for their efforts.
 The scheme continued to work successfully in the December 23 game against UCLA.
 In this game, UCLA was favored to win over the Eagles by a fifteen to eighteen-point spread, so the syndicate bet on them to win by a margin greater than the point spread.
 The Eagles managed to lose by 22 points, 103–81, with the syndicate winning its bet.

 Suspecting that some bookmakers might be getting wise to the scheme, the conspirators temporarily revised their strategy after the UCLA game.
 To allay any suspicions of foul play, they decided to bet on Boston College to win by more than the point spread ("cover the spread") in a game that they were confident the Eagles would win handily.
 The conspirators chose the January 17, 1979, game against Connecticut to implement this plan.
 Their strategy was effective – Boston College, a five-point favorite, covered the spread with a 90–80 win over Connecticut.